eosnetworkfoundation/rex-staking-portal/README.md

 # Rex Staking Portal
 This is a staking UI for EOS REX built in SvelteKit.

-It simplifies the process of staking, unstaking, and claiming rewards post tokenomics-2 upgrade.
+It simplifies the process of staking, un-staking, and claiming rewards post-tokenomics-2 upgrade.

-You can see it live at https://stake.eosnetwork.com/
+You can see it live at [https://stake.eosnetwork.com](https://stake.eosnetwork.com).

 ## Development